zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_hba.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- Access to the WS API of the HMC of the targeted Z system.
+- Access to the WS API of the HMC of the targeted Z system (see :term:`HMC API`).
 The targeted Z system must be in the Dynamic Partition Manager (DPM) operational mode.
 - The targeted Z system must be a z13 generation.
 The z14 and later generations manage HBAs automatically via the "dpm-storage-management" firmware feature.
 - Python package zhmcclient >=0.14.0